ibmbpm/Workflow_Chef/README.md

     #Chef Client host, Single node, BAW on single node
     10.0.15.4 kvm-018879.test.local kvm-018879
     </pre>
- 6. Download IBM Business Automation Workflow packages from https://www.ibm.com/software/passportadvantage/pao_customer.html.
+ 6. Download the IBM Business Automation Workflow packages from https://www.ibm.com/software/passportadvantage/pao_customer.html.
 You need parts CNTA0ML, CNTA1ML, CNTA2ML.
  Download workflow.19001.delta.repository.zip, 8.5.5-WS-WAS-FP015-part1.zip; 8.5.5-WS-WAS-FP015-part2.zip and 8.5.5-WS-WAS-FP015-part3.zip from IBM Fix Central https://www-945.ibm.com/support/fixcentral/

  7. If you are installing IBM Business Automation Workflow using an Oracle database server, prepare one of the following JDBC drivers: ojdbc6.jar, ojdbc7.jar, ojdbc8.jar.

- 8. Prepare software repository.<br>
+ 8. Prepare the software repository.<br>
     Upload the IBM Business Automation Workflow installation images to the software repository.
 The permission for the software repository must be at least 755 for the deployment to succeed.
 You must include the mandatory fix pack packages and interim fixes.<br>
-    There are two ways to prepare software repository, one is local software repository on each Chef Client, another is remote HTTPS Server shared among Chef Clients.
-The root path of software repository should be configured in __properties files__ before running shell script.<br>
-    For example:
+    You can prepare the software repository in one of the following ways:
+    1. As a local software repository on each Chef Client
+    2. As a remote HTTPS Server shared among the Chef Clients

+    Before you run the shell script, configure the root path of software repository in the __properties files__ .<br>
+    For example, for a local software repository:
     <pre>ibm_sw_repo=file:///opt/swRepo
     </pre>
-    or
+    For example, for a remote HTTPS server:
     <pre>ibm_sw_repo=https://9.180.111.29:9999/
     </pre>
-    1. Local software repository on Chef Client<br>
-     Software repository must be set on each Chef Client when using local path as software repository. <br>
-    2. Remote HTTPS Server <br>
-     Two additional properties required in __properties files__ for remote authentication.<br>
+     Two additional properties are required in the __properties files__ for remote authentication.<br>
      For example: <br>
       <pre>
       #Software Repository User Name: ibm_sw_repo_user can be empty when using local repo